ajbrown415/MyFirstTestRepo/README.md

 - Marking issues as stale from [this Action](https://github.com/actions/stale)
 - Committing back to the repository to change the README file and disable bootstrapping workflows from [this Action](https://github.com/elstudio/actions-js-build/tree/master/commit)
 - Creating first issue from a file from [this Action](https://github.com/peter-evans/create-issue-from-file)

-## Contributions welcome

-If you have any examples for great Actions as part of a repository template to show case the power of Actions outside traditional CI/CD, we are looking forward to your PRs.

-### Star Gazers

-We got a :star: from [@TimoWilhelm](https://github.com/TimoWilhelm)

-We got a :star: from [@schtefan](https://github.com/schtefan)

-We got a :star: from [@andygrunwald](https://github.com/andygrunwald)